gorango/flowcraft/packages/adapter-kafka/README.md

 To use this adapter, you must have the following infrastructure provisioned:
 - An Apache Kafka cluster with a topic for jobs.
 - An Apache Cassandra cluster with a keyspace and two tables (one for context, one for status).
-- A Redis instance accessible by your workers.
+- A Redis instance accessible by your workers (required for the coordination store to handle atomic operations like fan-in joins and distributed locking).

 **Cassandra Table Schema Example:**
 ```cql